-- Secret ballot: The chair can vote when there is a secret ballot.
+- Secret ballot: The chair can vote on a secret ballot.
 If it is a tie, the chair does not get a second vote. - Other votes: The chair can vote only to break a tie.

 5.4 Majority Required

 (a) Simple majority